How To Start a Travel Blog – A Guide for Beginners

-We decided to start a travel blog in 2012 and it took a while, but today it earns between $6000 – $10,000 USD per month, after tax and we only “work” around 15 hours / week.
+We decided to start a travel blog in 2012 and it took a while, but today it earns 6 figures annually (USD) after tax and we only “work” around 15 hours / week.
 To start your blog today, you won’t spend more than $3.95 / month.
-That’s less than $50 for the year… a pretty good investment if you ask me!
+That’s less than $50 for the first year… a pretty good investment if you ask me!

 Are you tired of working at a job you don’t enjoy so that you can save for limited travel?
 Do you want to get paid to travel the world instead?

 Ask any successful travel blogger, the best way to do this is to start a travel blog.